mftakhullaziz/mftakhullaziz/README.md

-# Hi everyone, I'm Miftakhul Aziz 👋
+# Hi All, I'm Miftakhul Aziz 👋